rossigee/kobold/docs/src/configuration/file-associations.md

 # File Associations

-The type of a given yaml file is determined by using glob to math the filename.
+The type of a given yaml file is determined by using a glob to match the filename.
 The default matching rules look like this:

 ```yaml